Filtered formal groups, Cartier duality, and derived algebraic geometry: Lifts of Ghat -Hochschild homology to the sphere

-\begin{thm} Let $\formalgroup$ be a height $n$ formal group over $\mathbb{F}_p$ and let $X$ be an $\mathbb{F}_p$ scheme.
-Suppose there exists a lift $\tilde{X}$ over the spectral deformation ring $R^{un}_{\formalgroup}$.
+\begin{thm} Let $\formalgroup$ be a height $n$ formal group over $\mathbb{F}_p$, and let $X$ be an $\mathbb{F}_p$-scheme.
+Suppose there exists a lift $\tilde{X}$ over the spectral deformation ring $R^{\un}_{\formalgroup}$.
 Then there exists a homotopy pullback square of spectral algebraic stacks

-displaying $\Map(B \spectralift, \tilde{X})$ as a lift of $\Map(B \Fix_{\formalgroup}, X)$. \end{thm}
+displaying $\Map(B D(\formalgroup^{\un}), \tilde{X})$ as a lift of\, $\Map(B D(\formalgroup), X)$. \end{thm}

-\begin{proof} Given a map $p:X \to Y$ of spectral schemes, there is an induced morphism of $\infty$-topoi
+\begin{proof} Given a map $p\colon X \to Y$ of spectral schemes, there is an induced morphism of $\infty$-topoi

-This pullback functor is symmetric monoidal, and moreover behaves well with respect to the internal mapping objects.
-Now let $X= \Spec \mathbb{F}_p$ and $Y= \Spec R_{\formalgroup}^{un}$ and let $p$ be the map induced by the universal property of the spectral deformation ring $R$.
+Here the notation $ \Shv^{\et}_X$ denotes the big \'{e}tale site.
+This pullback functor is symmetric monoidal and moreover behaves well with respect to the internal mapping objects.
+Now let $X= \Spec (\mathbb{F}_p)$ and $Y= \Spec (R_{\formalgroup}^{\un})$, and let $p$ be the map induced by the universal property of the spectral deformation ring $R$.
 In this particular case, this means there will be an equivalence